 Then, close up the hive, and you’re done.
 Well, for the time being, that is.
 You will need to keep tabs on the new queen.

 Check her progress in about three to four weeks to see if she’s laying eggs.
 Sometimes the exercise fails, or the new queen becomes bird lunch as she goes on her mating flights.

-If in four weeks you don’t see any evidence of eggs and you can’t trace her, then you may need to get some fresh brood and try again.
+If you don’t see any evidence of eggs in four weeks and can’t trace her, you may need to get some fresh brood and try again.

 How to Split a Beehive Without a Queen

 What if you need to split a beehive but don’t have a queen?
 Can you still perform one?
 Yes, this type of split is very similar to the one described earlier, with the exception that you do not move the queen.